 Websites about bicycle touring

-The website of Adventure Cycling Association has a special section – Companions Wanted: You describe your idea for a trip, and people can contact you via a contact form.
+The website of Adventure Cycling Association has a special section titled Companions Wanted.
+You describe your idea for a trip, and people can contact you via a contact form.

-Crazyguyonabike Forum – Crazy Guy On A Bike looks like it is from the early 2000s, but it’s an enormous repository of knowledge, travelogues and tips about bicycle touring.
-They also have a forum where you can post info about your trip and look for a companion.
+Crazyguyonabike Forum—Crazy Guy On A Bike looks like it’s from the early 2000s, but it’s an enormous repository of knowledge, travelogues, and tips about bicycle touring.
+They also have a forum where you can post information about your trip and look for a companion.

 On the road

-Many times, I travelled alone but met other cyclists on the way, and we biked together for a few days.
+I often travelled alone but met other cyclists on the way, and we biked together for a few days.
 If you’re a more independent type, just head out on your bicycle alone and be open to finding touring companions on the way.

-Be aware not everywhere it’s easy to find other travellers, so this will only work on certain routes.
+Be aware that not everywhere is easy to find other travellers, so this will only work on certain routes.
 Look for hostels that are popular among bicycle travellers and keep your eyes open.
-Don’t shy away from chatting and small talking with other folks with panniers on their luggage racks, and you might end up finding a great cycling buddy.
+Don’t shy away from chatting and small-talking with other folks with panniers on their luggage racks; you might end up finding a great cycling buddy.

-If you’re on Insta, try finding other cycling accounts, and you’ll be surprised how many people travel in the same area!
-Even if you don’t meet IRL, you’ll be able to exchange information and experiences and bond.
+If you’re on Instagram, try finding other cycling accounts.
+You’ll be surprised how many people travel in the same area!
+Even if you don’t meet IRL, you can exchange information and experiences and bond.

 Things you should do before choosing your bicycle touring partner

-6. Discuss how you’re going to split the responsibilities.
+- Discuss how you’re going to split the responsibilities.
 Are you going to plan the route together?
 If yes, what if you disagree on something?
 Maybe one of you loves camping cooking while the other one hates it?
-In this case, you can decide that the other person will be in charge of cleaning or setting up the camp.
+In this case, you can decide that the other person will clean or set up the camp.

 Questions to ask yourself and your potential bike touring partner